 Hate reading?!
 Watch this lil pitch video instead.

-- Learn how to turn outputs of data analysis into compelling visualizations
+- Learn how to turn outputs of data analysis (boring) into compelling data stories (cool and shiny)

-- No programming background required, but you may have to work a bit harder and review tutorials outside of class
+- No programming knowledge required, although you may need to work a little harder or review more material outside of class

 The world has become obsessed with data, and for good reason.
 Effective data analysis can give you valuable insights and lead to improved business and policy decisions.
 You can, and should, study data analysis (and there’s many courses for you to choose from right here at Booth!).
 But data analysis shouldn’t end with the analysis.
 In this course, we’ll learn how to take the tables of numbers that are often seen as the output of data analysis and transform them into tools of decision-making and communication.
 We’ll learn how to extract stories from our data and to use those visualizations to aid decision-making and persuasion.

-Our tools will be Excel, Tableau, and Python/R. We’ll use GenAI tools like ChatGPT to explore our creativity.
+Our tools will be Tableau, Python, and a little bit of "fancy" Excel.
+We’ll use GenAI tools like ChatGPT to explore our creativity.
 Beyond making one-off scatter plots and histograms, we’ll learn what it means to tell a story through data.
 We’ll also learn how to identify our target audience, peer into their eyes and brain to see how they process information, and how to use this insight to craft persuasive and compelling visual artifacts.

 Think of this course as a blend of statistics, psychology, neurobiology, graphic design, and communication.